GALERIE R

 Q. When did you start writing about Art?

 After leaving college.
 If I couldn’t make work I spent time in libraries.
-Most discussions around modern art would turn to the idea that talking was pointless because art is whatever a person thinks it is, but that doesn’t explain the consensual nature and coherence of art history.
-I felt that the most basic question - “What is art?” - hadn’t really been answered adequately - what makes a work of art, Art.
-I started trying to answer those kind of basic questions in essay form in Penzance library around 2000.
+Most discussions with friends and others around modern art would finish with the idea that talking was pointless because art is whatever a person thinks it is.
+But that doesn’t explain the consensual nature and coherence of art history.
+I felt that the most basic question - what is art? - hadn’t really been answered adequately - what makes a work of art, Art.
+I started trying to answer those basic questions in essay form in Penzance library around 2000.
 They had an unusually good art section, lots of monographs where you can often find what an artist says about their own work rather than interpretations by critics and historians.
 Finding what artists actually say about their work isn’t always easy.
+I decided not to publish them because my conclusion was that Art is basically over, I’m with Hegel, but it just depresses everybody.

 Q. Don’t you think subjectivity plays a role in deciding what art is?

 Not really.
-In the sense of what one likes, yes, but not what constitutes art, which is decided over time by consensus.
+In the sense of what one likes, yes, but not what constitutes art, which is decided over time by consensus and is remarkably reliable over time, with very few exceptions.

 I was in a group at foundation course when I was 17.
 I started playing more when I moved to London and started an electronic project with a maths teacher friend, David Harper.
 I got into noisy, experimental rock at the end of the eighties and started Dial with Jacqui Ham from Ut and Dom Weeks from Furious Pig in 1991 .